February 8, 2017

 To learn more about customers’ solar cost perceptions, download our white paper, Customers Believe Rooftop Solar Is Cheapest, but an Educational Nudge Could Change Their Minds.

-We performed this market research as part of the E Source Solar Strategy Service, an annual research service that provides deep customer insights to help utilities develop robust solar strategies that meet customers’ evolving needs.
+We performed this market research as part of the E Source Distributed Energy Resource Strategy, an annual research service that provides deep customer insights to help utilities develop robust solar strategies that meet customers’ evolving needs.
 Contact us today to learn more and subscribe to the service.